The End of the Tour: Plot

 As their conversation continues late into the night, Wallace invites Lipsky to stay in his unused "guest room", rather than a motel.
 The room is dominated by stacks of his books.
 They resume the interview in the morning.
 Lipsky also accompanies Wallace for a few days to Minneapolis-Saint Paul, where Wallace has the final appearance of his book tour.
 There they meet two women friends of Wallace: Betsy, whom he knew in graduate school, and Julie, a literary critic; the men spend time with the women later that night and the next day at the Mall of America.
 Although Wallace and Lipsky generally get along well, Wallace becomes angry when he sees Lipsky flirting with Betsy.

 After their return to Wallace's home, tension increases when Lipsky asks the author about rumors of past heroin abuse.
 Wallace denies it, accusing Lipsky of looking for a stereotypical angle from which to write his article.
 As their time comes to an end, the two spend a morning together, mainly as new friends rather than as journalist and subject.
 Lipsky summons the nerve to give Wallace a copy of his own novel, and they agree to stay in touch.
+Twelve years later, Wallace dies by suicide in his house.

 The closing passage is set fourteen years later, when Lipsky is on his own book tour.
 He reads from his memoir, Although of Course You End Up Becoming Yourself (2010), based on their 1996 encounter.
 He recounts the road trip he had with Wallace, reflecting on ideas the two had discussed and how their conversations made Lipsky less lonely.